paulrohrbeck/storyblok-field-plugin-page-url/README.md

-# Flip Page URL Field Plugin
+# Page URL Field Plugin

 A simple Storyblok field plugin that displays the current page's live URL based on the story's slug.
 This plugin helps users (especially non-technical ones) understand what URL their content will have when published.